bu-ist/coding-standards/css-and-sass/index.md

 * **Javascript:*** `.js-` prefixed class names for elements being relied upon for JavaScript selectors
 * **Utilities** are prefixed with `.u-` for single purpose utility classes like `.u-underline` and `.u-capitalize`
 * **Meaningful hypens and camelCase** underscore the separation between component, descendant components, and modifiers: `componentName-subComponent--modifier`
 * **Stateful classes** use `.is-` to prefix classes often toggled by JavaScript, like `.is-disabled`
 * **Mixins** are prefixed with `.m-`

 <a name="ids-and-classes">
 ### IDs & Classes

 Use classes for everything unless an ID is needed (e.g., for JavaScript).
 Most classes and IDs are lowercase with words separated by a dash.
-Use camel case for utilities and components (see related sections below).
+Use camelCase for utilities and components (see related sections below).

 ##### Example: